TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 When you make an NFC payment, Microsoft Wallet will provide the merchant with an encrypted version of your payment card (a "token").
 The merchant will present this token, along with transaction details, to your bank to complete the transaction and request payment for your transaction.

-Windows HelloWindows HellomainwindowshellomoduleSummary
+Top of page Windows HelloWindows Hello

 Windows Hello provides instant access to your devices through biometric authentication.
 If you turn it on, Windows Hello uses your face, fingerprint, or iris to identify you based on a set of unique points or features that are extracted from the image and stored on your device as a template - but it does not store the actual picture or image of your face or iris.
 Biometric verification data that's used when you sign in doesn't leave your device.
 You can delete your biometric verification data from within Settings.

-Windows Media PlayerWindows Media PlayermainwindowsmediaplayermoduleSummary
+Top of page Windows Media PlayerWindows Media Player

 Windows Media Player allows you to play CDs, DVDs and other digital content (such as WMA and MP3 files), rip CDs, and manage your media library.
 To enrich your experience when you play content in your library, Windows Media player displays related media information, such as album title, song titles, album art, artist and composer.
 To augment your media information, Windows Media player will send a request to Microsoft which contains standard computer information, an identifier for the media content, and the media information already contained in your Windows Media Player library (including information you may have edited or entered yourself) so that Microsoft can recognize the track and then return additional information that is available.

 Windows Media Player also allows you to play back content that is streamed to you over a network.
 To provide this service, it is necessary for Windows Media Player to communicate with a streaming media server.
 These servers are typically operated by non-Microsoft content providers.
 During playback of streaming media, Windows Media Player will send a log to the streaming media server or other web server(s) if the streaming media server requests it.
 The log includes such details as: connection time, IP address, operating system version, Windows Media Player version, Player identification number (Player ID), date, and protocol.
 To protect your privacy, Windows Media Player defaults to sending a Player ID that is different for each session.

-Windows SearchWindows SearchmainwindowssearchmoduleSummary
+Top of page Windows SearchWindows Search

 Windows Search lets you search your stuff and the web from one place.
 If you choose to use Windows Search to search "your stuff", it will provide results for items on your personal OneDrive, your OneDrive for Business if so enabled, other cloud storage providers to the extent supported by those third-party providers, and on your device.
 If you choose to use Windows Search to search the web, or get search suggestions with Windows Search or Cortana, your search results will be powered by Bing and we will use your search query as described in the Bing section of this privacy statement.

-XboxXboxmainxboxmoduleSummary
+Top of page XboxXbox

 Xbox Live is Microsoft's online gaming and entertainment service and social network.
 Xbox services can be accessed from a variety of devices, including Xbox consoles, PCs (including via xbox.com and the Xbox app), and mobile devices.
 Microsoft collects data about your use of Xbox services, which can include information collected by the Kinect sensor.
 Some data, such as your gamertag and game scores, can be seen by other users.

-Full text

 Xbox consoles are hardware devices that you can use to access and play games, movies, music, and other forms of digital entertainment.
 Xbox Live (including Games for Windows Live) is Microsoft's online gaming and entertainment service and social network.
 It provides ways for you to connect with your friends on Xbox Live and other gaming and social networks.
 Xbox services can be accessed from a variety of devices, including Xbox consoles, PCs (including via xbox.com and the Xbox app), and mobile devices.